 Montreal is one of those rare international cities where shopping actually enhances one's experience of the destination.
 Rather than kitsch souvenirs from plastic chain stores, the shopping in Montreal is as cultured and glamorous as any other aspect of the city.

 Not only does Montreal have boutiques and organic markets in equal measure, but it is the world's only underground city in which to shop.
 If you're here in winter this subterranean retail experience will be a welcome refuge from the icy gloom above and a highlight of your trip to Montreal.
-The Underground City has over 20 miles (30km) of passageways connecting all the Montreal Metros with over 1,600 little boutiques, 200 restaurants and 34 cinemas.
-Over 500,000 local people use the city every day, so plan your visit during office hours when it is much quieter.
+The Underground City has more than 20 miles (30km) of passageways connecting all the Montreal Metros with something like 1,600 little boutiques, 200 restaurants and 34 cinemas.
+Over 500,000 local people use the underground city every day, so plan your visit during office hours when it is much quieter.

 Montreal's two best markets are at opposite ends of the city.
 Marché Jean-Talon is an enormous open-air produce market selling high-quality goods, including fresh and organic maple syrup which you can buy by the litre - a truly authentic Quebec gift for sweet-toothed friends back home.
 Marché Atwater is another good option; it has wonderful baked goods like artisanal breads and other fresh produce on offer.

 The best Montreal shopping districts are Avenue Laurier Ouest, a centre of designer boutiques and foodie stores; Cours Mont-Royal for its haute couture and fashion accessories; and Ste-Catherine Street which attracts trendy stores and their customers.
 You can also find the iconic shopping centre Faubourg Ste-Catherine near here.